gewarren/docs/docs/csharp/programming-guide/classes-and-structs/implicitly-typed-local-variables.md

 - Variables declared by using `var` cannot be used in the initialization expression.
 In other words, this expression is legal: `int i = (i = 20);` but this expression produces a compile-time error: `var i = (i = 20);`

-- Multiple implicitly-typed variables cannot be initialized in the same statement.
+- Multiple implicitly typed variables cannot be initialized in the same statement.

 - If a type named `var` is in scope, then the `var` keyword will resolve to that type name and will not be treated as part of an implicitly typed local variable declaration.